keithalewis/papers/capm/capmc.md

 for any $a\not=0$ since $R(\xi) = R(a\xi)$.

-To find a portfolio with return $\rho$ having maximum utility we use Lagrangian multipliers and solve
+To find a portfolio with return $\rho$ having maximum utility we use Lagrangian multipliers to solve
 $$
 \max_\xi E[\xi'X] - \frac{\tau}{2}\xi'V\xi - \lambda(\xi'x - 1) - \mu(\xi'E[X] - \rho)
 $$